kusalhettiarachchi/getting-and-clearning-data/CodeBook.md

 ## Table of Contents

   0. Table of Contents
-  1. Information on 'tidy_data' data table
-     - Identifiers and averages of features
-     - Description for the variables of 'tidy_data'
-     - How to load 'tidy_data' in R
+  1. Code Book
+     - Data
-     - About 'tidy_data' table
+     - Variables
-  2. The process by which the 'tidy_data' table was produced
-  3. Description of the features on which the averages were based
+  2. Transformations
+  3. Study Design
+     - Original Data
-     - information on how the features were produced from the raw data
+     - Production of features from raw data
-     - information on the collection of raw data
+     - Collection of raw data
      - About the original data set
-  4. License

 ***
-## Information on 'tidy_data' data table

-### Identifiers and averages of features
+## Code Book

+### Data

 The first 2 variables, 'subject' and 'activity', can uniquely identify each row of the table.